bhavnagoyal/Sampling/README.md

 # Sampling_Assignment

-In this python code, we have used sampling techniques on a credit card fraud detection dataset and then applied various ML models on the dataset to find out which Model,sampling technique combination gives us the best accuracy.
+Various ML models are applied on the dataset to find out which Model,sampling technique combination gives us the best accuracy.